 - The dollar amount or percentage of the assets that the payee will receive

 - The number of payments and the payment time period

 While the form structure may sound simple, these orders can get complicated, and the stakes can be high.
 A small error can cost you, your spouse, or both of you a significant amount of money.
 Consider hiring an attorney experienced with QDROs to prepare and submit your QDRO, even if she doesn't handle your entire divorce.

 The Bottom Line

-It's best to initiate QDRO paperwork in the early days of the divorce so the court can finalize the divorce and approve the QDRO virtually at the same time.
+Whatever approach you take, initiate QDRO paperwork in the early stages of the divorce so that the court can finalize the divorce and approve the QDRO in a timely manner.